Shiva67555/soc-design-and-planning-vsd/README.md

 ![image alt](https://github.com/Shiva67555/soc-design-and-planning-nasscom-vsd/blob/main/Screenshot%20from%202025-12-10%2015-19-59.png?raw=true)

-# Day 3: Inverter Characterization, Library Cells, and Routing Basics Overview Day 3 of the workshop focused on standard cell design and characterization using Sky130 model files.
-The session covered CMOS inverter simulation using ngspice, extraction of static and dynamic parameters, creation of layout views using MAGIC, and an introduction to LEF files, routing tracks, and DRC debugging.
+# Day 3 of the workshop concentrated on standard cell design and characterization using Sky130 model files.
+Participants simulated CMOS inverters with ngspice, analyzed key static and dynamic parameters, created layout views in MAGIC, and gained an introduction to LEF files, routing tracks, and DRC error analysis.

 CMOS Inverter Simulation Using ngspice A CMOS inverter was simulated using Sky130 device models to understand both static and dynamic behavior.
 DC and transient analyses were performed using ngspice.